 If you leave the map page and go back to the list of walks, the navigation will be stopped.
 You must keep the walk page open to be guided on your generation 1 Watch.

-When you press ‘start’, TrackGuide will guide you to the closest point on the first half of the track (this to avoid being guided to the end of the walk when you start).
+When you press ‘start’, TrackGuide will assume you want to start at the closest point – which is not necessarily the start.
 If you want to start from another point – like a point near the end of the walk – just slide the slider until the point your want to start from is green.
 To fine-tune the selected start point, you can tap the numbers to the left and the right of the slider to move it one position up or down.
 These changes will be propagated to the Watch app : the ‘next point’ you select on your phone will be set on your watch so your watch will guide you to that point.
 The reverse is not true.
 If you rotate the digital crown to select another next point, the phone app will not be updated.